K4S4B4/jtd-remote/en/Manual.md

 If you wan to reduce the data size to download, select only "Main Files" in "Select Components" screen without selecting "Appendix" and execute installation.
 Since the installer does not delete files, the previous Appendix remains .
 After that, Appendix will be treated as not installed on the "Select Components" screen of the installer, but this cause no problem.

+## How to install and update from Steam
+You can just install and update using Steam client app.
+Note that all [Appendix](#appendix-optional) are installed automatically.
+You need to manually [install CUDA, cuDNN, and TensorRT](#installation-of-tensorrt) to use GPU acceleration by TensorRT.

 # How to use 1: Preparations to capture motion